rtibi/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     ![Screenshot of the Resource group blade.](images/Setup/image12.png "Resource group blade")

-8. To verify the registration was successful on the Azure Stack Host, navigate to the admin portal at <http://adminportal.local.azurestack.external>.
+8. To verify the registration was successful on the Azure Stack Host, navigate to the Azure Stack admin portal at <http://adminportal.local.azurestack.external>.
 Sign in using your Azure AD credentials used during the Azure Stack Development Kit installation.

 ### Task 6: Download VM Images to Azure Stack Marketplace